Ulster survive comeback to battle past Connacht

 Nine minutes after their last score the same strategy produced try number three for the northern province - kick into the corner, Henderson wins the lineout, rolling maul towards the line and Stewart this time pirouetted off the back before barging over for his seventh try of the season.

-Cooney's conversion from a tight angle extended his side's advantage to 17 points as an increasingly beleaguered home side struggled to get any foothold in the game.
+Cooney's conversion from a tight angle extended his side's lead to 16 points as an increasingly beleaguered home side struggled to get any foothold in the game.

 Connacht battle back